 We match these reviews to your ad by pairing the domain of the display URL to the advertiser's domain from the review source on Google.
+We may not show seller ratings when the underlying reviews and ratings are unrelated to what's being advertised.
 Seller ratings can appear on desktop computers, tablets, and mobile devices with full Internet browsers.

 Here's what an ad might look like with seller ratings:

 Where seller ratings come from

 Seller ratings may appear for certain businesses when their website, ad, or product listing appears across Google products.
 We do not modify existing reviews.
 We connect users with reviews from seller ratings websites and other sources.
 To provide consistent ratings, we re-scale Google ratings on a 1-5 scale and filter out reviews that we consider to be untrustworthy or otherwise questionable.